 How much does this service cost?

 The Fireball requires a security deposit of $3,000 and a shipping fee of $75 (domestic only, international customers please contact Backblaze Support for further details).
+All Fireballs are shipped from the U.S., even if your account is based out of a non-U.S. data center.
 The rental fee is $550 every 30 days.

 When is the deposit returned?